 About The Artist

+I was a talented artist as a young child.
+My high school art teacher said I was the best drawer she ever had in her classes.
 I was also a National Merit Scholar and aspiring scientist.
-I went to college and got a B.S. in Biology 1991.
-I was at the top of my classes, graduated with honors, and had a perfect score on the analytical GRE.
+I went to college and got a B.S. in Biology.
+I was at the top of my classes and graduated with honors.
 Unfortunately this was during the Reagan administration, which was slashing and burning budgets for science and health research.

 My future as a biologist was either a greedy pharmaceutical company, or the environment.
 Even in the late 1980s I didn't believe humans would save the planet any time soon.
 I was also skeptical about aspects of the theory of evolution.
 I became cynical and turned to painting and spiritual seeking.